ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/power-management.md

+Power Management
 ---

-title: "Power Management"
-weight: 50
-description: "This section describes the design decisions associated with power management on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with power management on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The power settings in Windows can be fully managed by Intune, Microsoft Endpoint Configuration Manager (MECM), or Group Policy.
 Individual settings can be enforced or set as defaults that can then be changed by the user as desired.